 Using the information on this tabbed view, organizations can determine exactly how many API calls are being made by Skedulo (includes all calls to the Salesforce API—web, mobile, custom forms, 3rd-party integrations that may not be Skedulo-related).

 The logged-in user can view the following details:

 Daily API Usage (the current daily Salesforce API usage).

 When the Skedulo web app loads (at log in or when the browser is reloaded), users will see an alert (via warning toast notification) if they have exceeded one or more of their Salesforce event API limits.

 Exceeding these limits may prevent the following functionality:

 Web app real-time updates for changes to jobs and allocations.

 Shifts that are created, moved or modified.

-Webhooks, triggered actions, and GraphQL subscriptions (may include per job chat functionality).
+Webhooks, triggered actions, and GraphQL subscriptions.

 If users see this warning they should contact their Skedulo Customer Success Manager.